CharaeKeow/sveltekit-simple-todo/README.md

 ### Svelte & SvelteKit

 On a glance (and as I suspected all this while), Svelte is kinda similar to Vue (_Still prefer React/JSX style tho_).
 Thanks to my experience in Next, and some of Vue/Nuxt, I can quickly get the hang of both Svelte and SvelteKit (at a very surface level).

+### Looping through todos and props passing

+Quite interesting that Svelte uses `{#each}` (expected it to be `for`).
+And find it cool that I don't have to pass in `key` prop like in React.
+Props passing does take time for me to get used to, but looks straightforward and simple to me.

+My only complain so far is all the JS code needs to be in the `<script>` tag, but it's not a deal breaker (and one could argue that this makes the code more organized?)